jdyen/FREE/Readme.md

 Several applications of FREE to ecological data are:
 Yen JDL, et al. (2017) Balancing generality and specificity in ecological gradient analysis with species abundance distributions and individual size distributions.
 Global Ecology and Biogeography, 26:318–332.
 Yen JDL, et al. (2017) How do different aspects of biodiversity change through time?
 A case study on an Australian bird community.
 Ecography, 40:642–650.
+Yen JDL, et al. (in press) Linking species richness and size diversity in birds and fishes.
+Ecography, DOI: 10.1111/ecog.03582.

 Models fitted using `FREEfit` are of class FREEfit and have several S3 methods available: `print`, `summary`, `plot`, `coef`, `predict`, `fitted` and `residuals`.
 Models fitted using `FREEfitCV` are of class FREEfitCV and have several S3 methods available: `print`, `summary`, `plot` and `residuals`.
 There is also a `plotPretty` function, which displays cleaner plots of fitted model coefficients.